cxmedeiros/cxmedeiros/README.md

 - 💻 I'm a Computer Engineering student at CIn - UFPE
 - 💚 I’m currently working as a Software Developer at CITi
-- 👥 I’m Assistant Teacher of Algorithms and Data Structures
+- 👥 I’m Teaching Assistant of Algorithms and Data Structures
 - 🔬 I do scientific initiacion in the biomedical computing group
 - 💬 Pronouns: she/her :)
 - 📚 I love learn new things and challenge me in the world of computing